Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Related Work

 \subsection{Trajectory Optimization}

 To generate safe motion plans, state-of-the-art trajectory optimizers such as \chomp\cite{Zucker2013chomp}, \trajopt \cite{Schulman2014trajopt}, \mpot \cite{le2023mpot}, and \curobo \cite{sundaralingam2023curobo} model the robot or the environment with simple geometric primitives such as spheres \cite{duenser2018manipulation, gaertner2021collisionfree}, ellipsoids \cite{brito2020model}, capsules \cite{dube2013humanoids,khoury2013humanoids}, or convex polygons and perform collision-checking along a given trajectory at discrete time instances. \chomp represents the robot as a collection of discrete spheres and avoids collisions using a signed distance field to maintain a safety margin with the environment. \trajopt uses the support mapping of convex shapes to represent the environment obstacles and the robot.
 Then, the signed distance (positive distance and penetration depth) between two convex shapes is computed by the Gilbert-Johnson-Keerthi \cite{gtk1988} and Expanding Polytope Algorithms \cite{bergen2001penetration}. \mpot represents the robot geometry and environment obstacles as a collection of spheres and implements a collision-avoidance cost using an occupancy map \cite{le2023mpot}.
 Using a gradient-free approach, \mpot optimizes a batch of smooth trajectories and selects the one with the lowest cost.
-Similarly, a recent method called \curobo \cite{sundaralingam2023curobo} represents the robot as a collection of spheres and solves multiple trajectory optimization problems in parallel on the GPU to identify a collision-free path.
-The major drawback of these approaches is that the resulting trajectories are not guaranteed to be safe, as collision avoidance is enforced only as a soft penalty in the cost function.
-Furthermore, these approaches require explicit representations of scene geometry, such as zonotopes or 3D occupancy grids, which can be challenging to construct in real-world robotics applications.
+Similarly, a recent method called \curobo \cite{sundaralingam2023curobo} represents the robot as a collection of spheres and solves multiple trajectory optimization problems in parallel on the GPU to identify a collision-free path. \Review{The major drawback of these approaches is that the resulting trajectories are not guaranteed to be safe, as collision avoidance is enforced only as a soft penalty in the cost function.} {In each of these approaches, collision avoidance is enforced using a soft penalty in the cost function.
+The major drawback of these approaches is that the resulting trajectories are not guaranteed to be safe.}{4-II} \Review{Furthermore, these approaches require explicit representations of scene geometry, such as zonotopes, point clouds, or 3D occupancy grids, which can be challenging to construct in real-world robotics applications.
+In contrast, \methodname enforces collision avoidance as a constraint and operates directly in a learned Gaussian Splatting model.} {Furthermore, these approaches require explicit representations of scene geometry, such as zonotopes, point clouds, or 3D occupancy grids.
+Each of these methods suffers from a fundamental limitation: zonotopes are challenging to construct from sensor data, point clouds lack a clear volumetric and probabilistic interpretation, and 3D occupancy grids' computational requirements grow cubically with the resolution and size of the map.
 In contrast, \methodname enforces collision avoidance as a constraint and operates directly in a learned Gaussian Splatting model.
+In addition to being constructible directly from sensor data, Gaussian Splats allow for photorealistic rendering of the scene.}{3-II}